jeremenichelli/jeremenichelli.github.io/_posts/2016-09-12-the-component-based-frameworks-experience.md

 ---
-title: The component based frameworks experience
+title: The component based frameworks&nbsp;experience
 resume: I'm not a framework or library person, but they exist for a reason.
 There's a need of solving things quickly, a clear growth path and fast adoption for new team members.
 ---